Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Beef fat trimmings work fine too.
 Any fat trimmings from steaks, roasts, or other cuts will render into usable tallow.
 The flavor might be slightly beefier than pure suet, which some cooks actually prefer for certain applications.
 Just make sure the fat trimmed from your cuts is clean and relatively free of meat.

 Fat cap from brisket or other cuts can be saved and rendered.
 After trimming a brisket or chuck roast, toss those fat pieces in a freezer bag until you've collected enough to make rendering worthwhile.
 About 5 pounds of fat yields roughly 4 pounds of finished tallow.
+Our grass-fed beef cuts guide can help you understand which cuts carry the most fat if you're shopping for rendering material.

 Some people also render leaf fat (the premium fat from around pork kidneys) or other pork fat to make lard.
 The process for tallow and lard is essentially identical, though pork fat renders at a slightly lower temperature than beef fat.